SOCAL Steering Committee

 The Society of Caribbean Lawyers is not-for-profit organisation run by unremunerated volunteers.

-SOCAL’s events and initiatives are organised by its Steering Committee, all of whom are unpaid volunteers elected by SOCAL’s members attending our Annual General Meeting (AGM).
+SOCAL’s events and initiatives are organised by its Steering Committee, all of whom are elected by SOCAL’s members attending our Annual General Meeting (AGM).
 The Steering Committee welcomes ideas and suggestions (here) and members are also encouraged to offer themselves for election to the Steering Committee itself at the next AGM.

 SOCAL’s Constitution is available to its members upon request.